About Me

 I am a Professor and NSERC, NFRF, and CFI-supported researcher in the Department of Mathematics and Statistics at the University of Saskatchewan, which is located on Treaty 6 Territory and the Homeland of the Métis.
+I serve as the Deputy Head of the Department.
 I am a faculty member of both the College of Arts and Science and the College of Graduate and Postdoctoral Studies.
 I sereve as the Lead for the University's Signature Area of Research in Quantum Innovation and as the Director of the Centre for Quantum Topology and Its Applications (quanTA).
 I am also the University's Director of Interdisciplinary Programming, a position housed in the College of Graduate and Postdoctoral Studies.

-I am a pure mathematician influenced in large part by physics.
-My primary areas of research are:
+I am a pure mathematician influenced in large part by physics and quantum science.
+My current research has two outwardly separate but deeply intertwined themes:

-- algebraic geometry, topology, and representation theory of moduli spaces
+- the algebraic geometry, topology, and representation theory of moduli spaces arising from theoretical physics

 Within the Quantum Innovation Signature Area, I also serve as the Co-Lead for the Quantum Computing theme.